MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 |Special values [**Empty**](../../Glossary/vbe-glossary.md#empty), [**Null**](../../Glossary/vbe-glossary.md#null), [**Nothing**](../../Reference/User-Interface-Help/nothing-keyword.md), & the special value representing a [missing procedure argument](../../Reference/User-Interface-Help/ismissing-function.md)|16|Just the four special values.|

 <br/>

 > [!NOTE]
-> [LongPtr](longptr-data-type.md) is not a true data type because it transforms to a [Long](long-data-type.md) in 32-bit environments, or a [LongLong](longlong-data-type.md) in 64-bit environments. **LongPtr** should be used to represent pointer and handle values in [Declare statements](declare-statement.md) and enables writing portable code that can run in both 32-bit and 64-bit environments.

-> [!NOTE]
 > Use the [**StrConv**](../../reference/user-interface-help/strconv-function.md) function to convert a string to a different string 'style' (not primarily a data-type conversion).
 For example, with the function you can possibly change a string to & from a Unicode string, as well as possibly to a proper-case string.